 Who knows what will happen to a popular tournament after a 2 year hiatus?
 We’ll find out.

 Borneo Headhunters Hat in Kota Kinabalu, Sabah

-Every year, except 2017 apparently, the Borneo Headhunters Hat Ultimate Tournament attracts players from around the region and beyond to Kota Kinabalu.
-A “hat” is an Ultimate tournament format in which random players are lumped into newly formed teams that battle for the championship.
+Every year, except 2017 as the case may be, the Borneo Headhunters Hat Ultimate Tournament attracts players from around the region, and beyond, to Kota Kinabalu.
+A “hat” is an Ultimate tournament format in which players are assigned to newly formed teams that battle for the championship.